Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/main.md

 At 6th level and again at 11th level, you can choose two more of your proficiencies to gain this benefit.

+## Professional Talent
+Starting at 1st level, when you make an ability check to which you apply your proficiency bonus or when you make an attack roll with a weapon you're proficient in, you can give yourself advantage on the roll.

+You can use this feature a number of times equal to your Intelligence modifier (a minimum of once).
+You regain any expended uses when you finish a long rest.

 ## Unarmored Defense
 Beginning at 1st level, while you are wearing no armor and not wielding a shield, your AC equals 10 + your Dexterity modifier + your Intelligence modifier.